yatish609/linux-wiki/README.md

         6. Make a note of which Bluetooth device MAC address matches which pairing key.
 The Mint/Ubuntu one won't need the spaces in-between.
 Ignore the :00000.

-4. Go back to Linux (if not in Linux) and add our Windows key to our Linux config entries.
-Just note that the Bluetooth port's MAC address is formatted differently when moving from Windows to Linux - referenced as aa1122334455 in Windows in my example above.
+4. Go back to Linux (if not in Linux) and add the Windows key to our Linux config entries.
+Note that the Bluetooth port's MAC address is formatted differently when moving from Windows to Linux - referenced as aa1122334455 in Windows as in the example above.
 The Linux version will be in all caps and punctuated by ':' after every two characters - for example AA:11:22:33:44:55.
-Based on your version of Linux, you can do one of these:

     1. Switch to root: `sudo su`